Last Updated on April 22, 2025

-The bone participates in the formation of the elbow joint by articulating with the humerus.
+The ulna participates in the formation of the elbow joint by articulating with the humerus.
 Distally, it articulates with the radius, forming the distal radio-ulnar joint.

-It is the medial bone of the forearm and is homologous with the fibula of the lower limb.
-Along with other bone called radius, it connects elbow with the wrist.
+This bone is homologous with the fibula of the lower limb.
+Along with another bone called the radius, it connects the elbow to the wrist.
+The shafts of two bones are joined by the interosseous membrane.

 Olecranon Process